sayuru-akash/yshopping-android-application/README.md

 ### Prerequisites

-This project is built using Koylin.
+This project is built using Kotlin.
 You may need to have installed android developer tools to run the project.

 ### Installation